intrinio/ruby-sdk/docs/CompanyApi.md

   filed_after: nil, # Date | Filed on or after this date
   filed_before: nil, # Date | Filed on or before this date
   reported_only: false, # BOOLEAN | Only as-reported fundamentals
-  fiscal_year: 2017, # Integer | Only for the given fiscal year
+  fiscal_year: nil, # Integer | Only for the given fiscal year
   statement_code: nil, # String | Only of the given statement code
   type: nil, # String | Only of the given type
   start_date: nil, # Date | Only on or after the given date
   end_date: nil, # Date | Only on or before the given date
-  page_size: 100, # Float | The number of results to return
+  page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }